 American Athletic Conference), and the colleges and universities that compete in Football Bowl Subdivision conferences sanction and sponsor college football games.
 Those athletic contests involve teams comprised of players who are also receiving the higher education services of the colleges and universities for which they provide their athletic services.
 The football players that compete in the Power Conferences, and thus within the Football Bowl Subdivision Labor Market, are elite athletes, the very best football players in the world in their age group.
-Those elite players have no other options, other than in the Power Conferences, where they can compete against similarly COMPLAINT - 19 elite competition.
-Most such players are not eligible to compete as professionals in the National Football League ("NFL").
-The teams in that league are parties to a collective bargaining agreement with the union that represents professional football players (the "NFLPA").
-That agreement prohibits a football player from joining the NFL until they have been out of high school for three (3) years.
-Even as the number of athletes who have availed themselves of this option to enter the NFL after three years has grown, it has yet to reach 100 athletes per year, leaving most athletes unable to access any competitive labor offers until they complete at least 4 years of college under collusive compensation restrictions.
+Those elite players have no other options, other than in the Power Conferences, where they can compete against similarly COMPLAINT-19 elite competition.
+Most such players are not eligible to compete as professionals in the National

 - 86. This association of the products of Power Conference football with college students competing as elite athletes is a unique feature that makes those products successful and distinguishes those products from other sporting events and other entertainment alternatives.
 Because of the distinct commercial appeal of the football played in the Football Bowl Subdivision Labor Market, the NCAA and the colleges and universities in the relevant market generate substantial revenues by selling tickets to sporting events, selling broadcast rights to television and radio outlets, and related licensing and concession activities. - 87.
-The television broadcast revenues attributable to Football Bowl Subdivision teams dwarf those attributable to Football Championship Subdivision teams, demonstrating the marketplace's recognition of the Football Bowl Subdivision Labor Market as a distinct submarket where Football Bowl Subdivision schools participate in Major College Football - agreements to fix the maximum price paid for the labor services of Football Bowl Subdivision athletes.
-To compete in the Football Bowl Subdivision Labor Market, a college football program must be a member of the NCAA and must play nearly all of its games against other teams that compete levels specified by the NCAA and must play nearly all of its games against other teams that compete in that market.
+The television broadcast revenues attributable to Football Bowl Subdivision teams dwarf those attributable to Football Championship Subdivision teams, demonstrating the marketplace's recognition of the Football Bowl Subdivision Labor Market as a distinct submarket where Football Bowl Subdivision schools participate in Major College Football - 88.
+The Football Bowl Subdivision Labor Market includes all of the colleges and universities in the Football Bowl Subdivision, which the NCAA itself defines as the highest level of competition in college football.
+This includes all colleges and universities that are members of the Power Conference Defendants, as well as those schools they collude with through NCAA agreements to fix the maximum price paid for the labor services of Football Bowl Subdivision athletes.
+To compete in the Football Bowl Subdivision Labor Market, a college football program must be a member of the NCAA's Football Bowl Subdivision, and thus must meet game attendance levels specified by the NCAA and must play nearly all of its games against other teams that compete in that market.
 It also must agree to abide by the Football Bowl Subdivision's specific and Division I's general rules mandating price fixing in the relevant market and its two submarkets.